tinyplex/tinybase/site/guides/3_schemas_and_persistence/5_custom_persistence.md

 under the covers.
 See those implementations for ideas on how to implement your own Persister types.

-Finally we move on to look at how to fully synchronize TinyBase Stores using more complex persisters such as Yjs.
+Next we move on to look at how to fully synchronize TinyBase Stores with databases, particularly SQLite, in the Database Persistence guide.